jolynutella/100-days-of-Python/Day 4/README.md

-# Day 4 - Randomisation and Python Lists
+# Day 4 - Randomization and Python Lists
-## Concepts Practised
+## Concepts Practiced
 - Random Module
 - Understanding the Offset and Appending Items to Lists
 - Index Errors and Working with Nested Lists